 What exactly is an off-market listing?

 The pure definition is a property that is available for sale “quietly”, without a marketing campaign.
 These true off market listings are the hardest to find.
 You need strong relationships with every agent in the area in which you are looking.
 They need to take you seriously as a buyer and not view you like a tyre kicker.
 And you need to be front of mind for them.
 By far the best way to get access to these is to engage a buyers agent.
-We recently bought 4 such properties for clients.
+We recently bought many such properties for clients.
 No photos, no floorplans, no internet listing, just a phone call from an agent who knew what we were looking for.

-Over the past year, a second type of “off market” listing has emerged.
+Recently, a second type of “off market” listing has emerged.

 This is where the agent lists the property on their website and markets it via their email list.
 There are usually photos and a floorplan available, so finding out about these is a heck of a lot easier.
 You simply need to subscribe to each and every local agent’s email list.

 A note of caution, many buyers have rose coloured glasses when it comes to off market listings.
 By feeling that they have exclusive access to a property, they may forget to critically assess it against two measures:

 - Is it really the best property for them?

 - Is it really good value when compared to other property